cancamilo/dataworks-gis/README.md

 3. In the prefect UI, install the following blocks:

-   - gcs-credentials: add your service account key in the service account info
+   - GcsCredentials: add your service account key in the service account info
-   - gcs-bucket: Name the block `gcs-connector`, use `nasa_power_datalake` as the bucket name and as credentials choose the previously created gcs-credentials.
+   - GcsBucket: Name the block `gcs-connector`, use `nasa_power_datalake` as the bucket name and as credentials choose the previously created gcs-credentials.
    - BigQueryWarehouse: name it bq-block and connect to previously stored credentials.

    Note: You could name the blocks as desired, but then the namings in the flows should be changed to adapt to your names.